Kuanhao-Chao/LiftOn/docs/source/content/feature_counting.rst

 Gene counting
 ---------------
-Gene features were classified as “protein-coding”, “non-coding”, and “others” based on the “gene_biotype” attribute in NCBI's RefSeq :cite:p:`o2016reference` or the “gene_type” attribute in EMBL-EBI’s Ensembl/GENCODE :cite:p:`martin2023ensembl` and CHESS 3 :cite:p:`varabyou2023chess`.
-More specifically, a gene feature was categorized as a protein-coding gene if the feature type was “gene” and its type attribute was “protein_coding”.
-Conversely, a gene was categorized as non-coding if its type attribute was either “lncRNA” or “ncRNA”.
+Gene features were classified as "**protein-coding**", "**non-coding**", and "**others**" based on the "gene_biotype" attribute in NCBI's RefSeq :cite:p:`o2016reference` or the "gene_type" attribute in EMBL-EBI’s Ensembl/GENCODE :cite:p:`martin2023ensembl` and CHESS 3 :cite:p:`varabyou2023chess`.

+More specifically, a gene feature was categorized as a protein-coding gene if the feature type was "gene" and its type attribute was "protein_coding"; a gene was categorized as non-coding if its type attribute was either "lncRNA" or "ncRNA".

 Transcript counting
 -----------------------
-Transcript features were also categorized into “protein-coding”, “non-coding”, and “others”.
-The criteria for classification were based on both the type of transcript and the type of its parent gene.
-A transcript was counted as protein-coding if its feature type was “mRNA”, and its parent gene was a protein-coding gene; a transcript was classified as non-coding if its feature type was either "lncRNA" or "ncRNA" and its parent gene was also a non-coding gene.
+Transcript features were also categorized into "**protein-coding**", "**non-coding**", and "**others**".
+The criteria for classification were based on both (1) the type of transcript and (2) the type of its parent gene.

+A transcript was counted as protein-coding if its feature type was "mRNA", and its parent gene was a protein-coding gene; a transcript was classified as non-coding if its feature type was either "lncRNA" or "ncRNA" and its parent gene was also a non-coding gene.

 |